Complain when the car workshop has made a mistake

 Some faults can be difficult to show with pictures, for example.
 If there is no good way to document the fault, you can describe the fault when you contact the workshop to complain.

-In some cases, you may need help to get an expert opinion on the fault
+In some cases, you may need an expert opinion on the fault

 If it is not possible to show the fault through pictures or similar, or if you are unsure whether the service is faulty, you may need help from someone knowledgeable in the field to assess the work.
 This could be another, independent workshop.
 But always start by contacting the workshop that performed the work to complain about the faults.